 Tourism is one of the sectors with the highest share of women who are employed or entrepreneurs, although women working in tourism are often concentrated in low-skilled or informal work.
 The sector can be a tool for women to unlock their potential, helping them become fully engaged and leading in every aspect of society.
 It can empower women in multiple ways, particularly through the provision of jobs and through income-generating opportunities in small - and larger-scale tourism and hospitality-related enterprises.

 GOAL 6: CLEAN WATER AND SANITATION

-Tourism can play a critical role in achieving water access and security, as well as hygiene and sanitation for all.
-The efficient use of water in the tourism sector, coupled with appropriate safety measures, wastewater management, pollution control and technology efficiency can be key to safeguarding our most precious resource.
+Tourism investment for utilities can play a critical role in achieving water access and security, as well as hygiene and sanitation for all in tourism destinations and their surroundings.
+The efficient use of water in tourism, coupled with appropriate safety measures, wastewater management, pollution control and technology efficiency can be key to safeguarding our most precious resource.

 GOAL 7: AFFORDABLE AND CLEAN ENERGY